 Then you do the same squat pyramid but up and down a flight of stairs with a weight vest of about 30 pounds or carrying dumbbells.
 Go up and down -- one squat.
 Up and down -- two squats ... until 10.
 Stretch when needed.

 Repeat 3-5 times

-Squats 10-15 (weighted)
+- Squats 10-15 (weighted)

-Then you hit the pool and swim with fins for 1000 to 1500m.
+Then you hit the pool and swim with fins for 1,000-1,500 meters.

-Now for the tread workout!
+Now for the tread workout.
 Tread water with fins as well as without fins to help loosen your legs.
 Build up over time.
-Start with a few minutes and build up for 10-15 minutes of treading with NO hands with and without fins.
+Start with a few minutes and build up for 10-15 minutes of treading with no hands with and without fins.

-Mentally Prepared: Treading with fins is basically swimming vertically, so be prepared for the gut check mentally.
+Mentally prepared: Treading with fins is basically swimming vertically, so be prepared for the gut check mentally.
 The same type of mental preparation and cardiovascular effort will go into your tread as your swim.
 Be ready for that.

-Floating Tips: If you are having a difficult time floating or treading, try to breathe differently when you tread.
+Floating tips: If you are having a difficult time floating or treading, try to breathe differently when you tread.
 Keep air fully in your lungs -- hold for 4-5 seconds.
 Exhale quickly and then quickly inhale again.
 This will help you float if you are lean by simply keeping the flotation devices in your chest (lungs) full.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.